Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 is desired.

-When the control argon pressure drops to zero (such as during a loss of house power), the hydraulic fluid drains causing the movable fuel bundles to retract.
+When the argon valve control pressure to the hydraulic fluid valve drops to zero (such as during a loss of house power), the hydraulic fluid drains causing the movable fuel bundles to retract.

-The required piston OD is 7.863 inch.
-Use a compressible piston where the weight of the movable fuel bundle causes the piston to expand to seal with the ID of the larger pipe.
+The required piston OD is 6.875 inch.
+Use a compressible piston where the weight of the movable fuel bundle causes the piston to expand to seal the piston perimeter with the ID of the larger pipe.

 The piston cross sectional area is: